patr1c1a/automationpractice_python-selenium/readme.md

 # Run project

-In terminal, cd into the project's root folder and execute the following command to execute all tests:
+In terminal, cd into the project's root folder and execute the following command to run all tests:

 <pre>python -m unittest discover \testcases -v</pre>